vmware-tanzu/tanzu-dev-portal/content/cookbooks/dotnet/config/externalizing-dotnet-configuration.md

   {{< /tab >}}
 {{< /tabpane >}}

-Application settings are usually retreived from environment variables using the following format _['MY_APPLICATION__MY_SETTING']_, however conection strings can often be retreived from the Cloud Foundry `VCAP_SERVICES` environment variable
+Application settings are usually retrieved from environment variables using the following format _['MY_APPLICATION__MY_SETTING']_, however connection strings can often be retrieved from the Cloud Foundry `VCAP_SERVICES` environment variable
 In this case, you would want to perform the following steps in a re-write of this function:

 1. Detect the presence of the `VCAP_SERVICES` environment variable